NetSPI/BetaFast/README.md

 When testing is completed, stop the containers using Ctrl - C and then type `docker-compose down`.

 Note - by default, the web server is available on 127.0.0.1:8080.
-Therefore, if testing with docker on the same machine as the client, do not run a system proxy on 127.0.0.1:8080.
+Therefore, if testing with docker on the same machine as the BetaFast client, do not run a system proxy on 127.0.0.1:8080.
 Also, I like to modify the hosts file to have www.betafast.net resolve to 127.0.0.1.
 I then change the BetaFast client to point to http://www.betafast.net:8080 in the configuration file.

+## Video Instructions
+An instructional video on preparing the applications is hosted at https://www.youtube.com/watch?v=joVF53aOXX0.